+This is a list of the Top Bachelor’s in Criminal Justice Degree Programs.
+If you are interested in this career follow along!
 A bachelor’s degree in criminal justice will assist you in obtaining an interesting career in a variety of fields, some of which may surprise you.
-The obvious openings include corrections officers, border patrol agent and DEA agent.
+The obvious openings include corrections officers, border patrol agent and DEA agents.
 But other criminal justice jobs such as a park ranger, coroner and even a social worker are less obvious.
 There are literally dozens of avenues you can pursue once you have obtained a criminal justice degree.

 However, the fact is, no degree will guarantee you a particular job.
 That is why getting your degree from the best institution possible will provide you with the confidence and resume you need to stand out from the crowd.
 Here are the 10 top options for getting the most respected criminal justice degree in the field.

 This is the only Ivy League school in the country which offers an undergraduate program in criminology.
 The University of Pennsylvania also happens to be the most selective criminal justice degree program in the United States.
 Acceptance to this school will certainly put you at the top of the pack after graduation.
 The program is focused more on the creation of effective criminal justice agencies rather than the implementation.
 So, if your dream is to become someone who enforces laws such as a police officer, this is not likely to be a program that appeals to you.

 2. Florida State University